security-assignments/security-assignments.github.io/_labs/lab_web_privacy_and_anonymity.md

 and examine web trackers of various kinds.

 1. Watch this [one-minute video](https://www.youtube.com/watch?v=dKmoubR-nVg)
-    about the new privacy protections in Firefox 70.
+    about the privacy protections in Firefox.
 2. Make sure you have at least Firefox 70
     *   If you don't already have Firefox, download the [latest version of Firefox](https://www.mozilla.org/en-US/firefox/new/).